Broken Arrow holds topping out ceremony for replacement fire station

 Once complete, the new Fire Station 3 will have three bays sized and equipped for modern firefighting apparatus.

-Reco Enterprises is constructing the station, which will cost about $3.8 million.
-The project is funded by the voter-approved 2011 and 2014 general obligation bonds.
+Reco Enterprises is building the station, which will cost about $3.8 million.
+The project is funded by voter-approved 2011 and 2014 general obligation bonds.

-A topping out was held in place of a traditional groundbreaking because that was not possible during the initial shelter-in-place order for the COVID-19 pandemic, officials said.
+A topping out ceremony was held as the uppermost structural beam was put in place instead of having a traditional groundbreaking because that was not possible because a shelter-in-place order was in effect at the time because of the COVID-19 pandemic, officials said.

 The BAFD came into existence as a volunteer fire department on June 15, 1906, and was established as a full-time paid department on Jan.
 1, 1964, according to the city's website.

-Since 1964, the department has grown from five full-time personnel and one fire station to over 170 personnel and seven fire stations servicing a population of more than 110,000.
+Since 1964, the department has grown from five full-time personnel and one fire station to more than 170 employees and seven fire stations serving a population of more than 110,000.

 It serves the city's 110-square-mile area.